tkrehbiel/activitylace/docs/README.md

 ## Phase 1a (new)

-- Represent ActivityPub objects internally in a more efficient format.
-Only translate to and from ActivityPub when sending and receiving objects.
-(Make sure to keep a copy of the received json though.)
+- ~~Represent ActivityPub objects internally in a more efficient format.
+Only translate to and from ActivityPub when sending and receiving objects.~~ (done) (Make sure to keep a copy of the received json though.)
 The JSON-LD object concept is a terrible format for programmatically working with objects.

 ## Phase 2, Followers